Instant Access to State, County and Municipal Public Records

 In addition to possible criminal charges, motorists will have their licenses suspended for at least 60 days.
 The suspension period increases with aggravating circumstances, such as leaving the scene of a commercial motor vehicle accident, drunk driving with a minor, and eluding an officer.
 Besides license suspension, impaired drivers face court-imposed penalties such as jail time and mandatory installation of alcohol ignition interlock.
 The court may require repeat offenders to complete a substance abuse treatment program or driver's education course.
 Another consequence of OWI in Michigan is that the drunk driving conviction remains on the driver’s record for life.

 What are Misdemeanors in Michigan?

-Misdemeanors are less serious crimes than felonies.
+Misdemeanors in Michigan are less serious crimes than felonies.
 In Michigan, there are three classes of misdemeanors.
 These are:

 - 1-Year Misdemeanors: these are punished by up to a year in jail, fines up to $1000, or both.
 Examples include second-offense DUI, larceny of properties between $200 and $1,000), shoplifting, and intentional discharge of a firearm but without intent to injure

 - High Court Misdemeanors: these are the most serious misdemeanors in Michigan and carry the same punishments as Class G and H felonies.
 High court misdemeanors are punishable by up to 2 years in jail, up to $2,000 in fines, or both.
 Examples are indecent exposure, second-offense domestic assault, and negligent homicide by vehicle

 In Michigan, a felony is a serious crime punishable by more than one year in jail.
 There are eight felony classes in Michigan grouped from Class A to Class H. Class A felonies are the most serious while Class H felonies are the least serious felony crimes.